 In 1948, an institute for training Jungian analysts was established in Zurich to support the teaching and further development of Jung’s theories.
 The Boulder Jungian Training Seminar, through its affiliation with the Inter-Regional Society of Jungian Analysts—a member of the International Association of Analytical Psychology—is part of the educational tradition that began 65 years ago in Zurich.

-Through our seminar, we continue to present Jung’s model of the psyche and explore the interaction between Jung’s ideas and other traditional and contemporary, cutting edge psychological, spiritual and scientific theories such as object relations, self-psychology, attachment theory, inter-subjectivity, neuroscience, experiential modalities and group process theories.
+Through our seminar, we continue to present Jung’s model of the psyche and explore the interaction between Jung’s ideas and other traditional and contemporary, cutting edge psychological, spiritual and scientific theories.
+The seminar analysts occasionally incorporate other psychoanalytic ideas into lectures–these include archetypal, object relations, self-psychology, attachment theory, inter-subjectivity, neuroscience, experiential modalities and group process theories.